flymia/sharemeister/README.md

 * **CLI Suite:**
     * `sharemeister:install` - Guided installation and admin enrollment.
     * `sharemeister:import` - Bulk import local directories into a user's account.
-    * `sharemeister:clear-user-screenshots` - Maintenance command to wipe user data.
+    * `sharemeister:clear-user-storage` - Maintenance command to wipe user data.
-    * `sharemeister:manage-user` - Manage users.
+    * `sharemeister:user` - Manage users.
 * **Telemetry API:** `/api/health` endpoint for monitoring instance status and disk health.
 * **Fortify Integration:** Robust authentication flow including password resets and email verification.
 * **Documentation:** See our [wiki](https://github.com/flymia/sharemeister/wiki) for documentation on how to setup Sharemeister or how to use the API.